0x20/docs/docs/infra/cnc.md

 - Don't go near the moving axis or spindle
 - Always Wear earprotection
 - Don't leave it unattended
-- Stay attentive and be ready to hit the e-stop
+- Stay attentive and be ready to hit the e-stop!

 # Electronics information